dsebastien/modernWebDevBuild/README.md

 #### tslint.json
-tslint.json is the configuration file for [TS Lint](https://www.npmjs.com/package/tslint).
+tslint.json is the configuration file for [TSLint](https://github.com/palantir/tslint).

 Although not strictly mandatory (the build will work without this file), we heavily recommend you to use it as it is very useful to ensure a minimal code quality level and can help you avoid common mistakes and unnecessary complicated code: